dmbarbour/glas/docs/GlasDesign.md

             | Stem of (bool * Tree)  # bool is left/right label
             | Leaf

 However, glas systems will often encode data into stems.
-Dictionaries such as `(height:180, weight:100)` can be encoded as [radix trees](https://en.wikipedia.org/wiki/Radix_tree).
-We can encode a zero bit as a left branch, a one bit as a right branch, and encode key text using UTF-8, separating it from data with a NULL byte.
+Dictionaries such as `(height:180, weight:100)` can be encoded as [radix trees](https://en.wikipedia.org/wiki/Radix_tree), encoding the symbol into stem bits with a NULL separator from the data.
 An open variant type can be represented as a singleton dictionary.
 To support these encodings, we must compact stem bits.
-We might favor something closer to:
+In practice, a runtime may represent arbitrary trees using something closer to:

         type Tree = (Stem * Node)       # as struct
         type Stem = uint64              # encodes 0..63 bits